SERVING DALLAS, UNIVERSITY PARK, PLANO, HIGHLAND PARK AND SURROUNDING AREAS

 How do I know if Lumineers are right for me?

-The best way to learn if Lumineers are right for you is to have your smile evaluated by skilled cosmetic dentist Dr. Daniel Strader, who can listen to your cosmetic goals, and help you decide whether Lumineers, traditional veneers, teeth whitening, dental crowns, or another treatment will best help you get the smile you desire.
-Dr. Strader is a third-generation dentist and has personally been serving the Dallas Metroplex for over 30 years.
-His experience helps him understand which treatments work best in which cases.
+The best way to learn if Lumineers are right for you is to have your smile evaluated by skilled cosmetic dentist Dr. Jeff Davies, who can listen to your cosmetic goals, and help you decide whether Lumineers, traditional veneers, teeth whitening, dental crowns, or another treatment will best help you get the smile you desire.
+Dr. Davies experience helps him understand which treatments work best in which cases.

-To schedule your personal consultation with Dr. Strader, call or email Dallas Designer Smiles today.
-We proudly serve patients throughout the Dallas/Fort Worth Metroplex, including University Park, Highland Park and Plano.
+To schedule your personal consultation with Dr. Davies, call or email Designer Smiles today.
+We proudly serve patients throughout the area.